 - Like mice, rats are also excellent swimmers and fast breeders.

-- A female Norway Rat can have 6 litters of up to a dozen pups every year, each of which can reproduce themselves within 2-4 months.
-In this way, one breeding pair can create an exponentially growing infestation.
+- A female Norway rat can have 6 litters of up to a dozen pups every year, each of which can reproduce themselves within 2–4 months.

 Problems Caused by Mice and Rats